arkku/mouseps2serial/README.md

 (Obviously it is possible to use pin headers and jumpers instead of DIP switches, but switches are ideal.)

-PC serial ports use RS-232, which nominally have 12 V logic levels.
+PC serial ports use RS-232, which nominally have 12 V levels.
 This means that you **must not** connect the DTR or RXD directly to the microcontroller, or you will fry the pins!
 However, most PC serial ports will accept _input_ at 5 V levels, so you may connect the TXD pin.
-The other two pins are actually optional, although mouse auto-detection/recognition will not work without DTR.
+The other two pins are actually optional, although mouse auto-detection/recognition will not work without DTR (this only matters for the Microsoft protocol).
 For full serial port support, you can use a logic level to RS-232 converter, such as a MAX232 chip.

-The DTR defaults to active low, which means that if you do not connect it to an actual serial port DTR output, you should physically connect the pin to ground.
+The DTR defaults to active low, since the logic level serial port signals are generally inverted (e.g., by the MAX232).
+This also means that if you leave it unconnected, you must jumper the pin to ground or it will be pulled high (inactive) by the internal pull-up.

 If the indicator LED is installed, it obviously needs a current-limiting resistor in series.